charliepark/personal-goals/README.md

 Personal goals made open source for accessibility across computers I use, transparency, accountability, and versioning.

-# Overarching goals for 2015: Focus, Ship
+# Overarching goals for 2015: Focus, Ship, Communicate

 1. Do excellent work at IFTTT.
 Improve communication around project status, deadlines.
 2. Ship the new version of PearBudget.
 3. Speak at a front-end conference.
 4. People before Process before Product.
 5. Side projects are a second-order release valve.
 Better to focus on primaries.
 Wrap up projects that don't help me flourish.
-Dont' start inessential distractions.
+Don't start inessential distractions.
 6. Use what platform I have to help raise profiles of others.
 7. Have fun.